 The second component (30 credits) is made up of basic social science skills courses that are taught together with the other specialisations in the Master's Programme in Social Sciences.
 The two courses on qualitative and quantitative research methods are compulsory, while the other two, are strongly advised.

-The third component (30 credits) comprises elective courses, allowing you to deepen your knowledge and expertise in specific areas, on the basis of your special interests.
-Part of the elective courses are two alternative kinds of internship courses: in organisations or in research projects, which give you the possibility to apply your theoretical knowledge and skills in real-life work or research environments.
+The third component (30 credits) comprises elective courses, allowing you to deepen your knowledge and expertise in specific areas, based on your special interests.
+Part of the elective courses is two alternative kinds of internship courses: in organisations or in research projects, which give you the possibility to apply your theoretical knowledge and skills in real-life work or research environments.

 The fourth component is the Master's thesis (30 credits), in which you will undertake independent academic research in the area of digital media and society.

-The Master's Programme in Social Sciences, specialising in Digital Media and Society, is offered in Uppsala, and most of the courses are taught at the Ekonomikum campus.
-This specialisation is taught entirely in English and you are expected to master English for the purpose of academic writing, presentation and discussion.
+The Master's Programme in Social Sciences, specialising in Digital Media and Society, is offered in Uppsala, and most of the courses are taught at the campus Ekonomikum.
+This specialisation is taught entirely in English and you are expected to master English for academic writing, presentation and discussion.

 The programme is academically based and is deeply rooted in theory, empirical research and critical reasoning.
 Lectures, workshops and seminars are combined with, among other things, essays, debates and independent project work.
-This gives you the opportunity to develop your methodological skills, theoretical knowledge and critical judgment capacities in relation to topics that concern digital media and society.
+This allows you to develop your methodological skills, theoretical knowledge and critical judgment capacities about topics that concern digital media and society.

 Learning to understand and master digital media and how they relate to daily, cultural, political, economic and professional life, gives you an excellent foundation to work as a digital media professional and researcher.

 Graduates of the programme can work as digital media, internet or information society researchers, digital media or social media analysts, research managers, research administrators, digital media industry consultants or digital media experts.